cyberangel22k/FUGU-ARDUINO-MPPT-FIRMWARE/README.md

 * Changed displayConfig1 to display temperature status instead of number of days running.

-Update Oct.
-28, 2024

-* Fixed compilation error in LCD_Menu.ino.
-I forgot to include a ; in the end of the line.
-I also removed C (celsius) as it would not fit the LCD.

 Update Nov.
 7, 2024

 * Adjust fan temp trigger to 45 degrees for better efficiency